The High Level Trigger and Express Data Production at STAR: The Express Data Production

-In Fig.~\ref{fig-Express-chain}, the express data production system is shown on a yellow background with modules in green for xHLT and blue for oRCF.
-Here we describe only the part that applies to xHLT.
+The prerequisites were, that the express production should not overlap with already existing HLT tasks and should not interfere with the well established STAR DAQ system, i.\ e.\ should run in parallel with it and should not compete with the standard HLT routines for the compute resources.
+Therefore the complete express production has been running exclusively at the idle part of the HLT computer farm.
+The HLT compute resources are sufficient to process the data at about 0.3~kHz interaction rate.
+In runs 2019 and 2020, all data were processed, given the available resources.
+In the 2021 fixed-target run the interaction rate was increased up to 2~kHz.
+In order to enrich the processed sample with collisions of the particular physics interest we introduced a software trigger.

+The xHLT chain added on top of the standard HLT processing is illustrated in Fig.~\ref{fig-Express-chain} and highlighted with a yellow box.
+As follows from the design of xHLT, the reconstruction scheme is similar to the offline.
+If reconstructed events are passing the software trigger, they are stored on the disk in the standard STAR data format directly suited for the physics analysis.
+Therefore they can be used by PWGs immediately after the data are collected and processed.

 At the energies of the STAR BES-II program~\cite{BES-II} strange particles including strange mesons, hyperons, and hypernuclei are one of the main observables.
 Light hypernuclei are expected to be abundantly produced in low energy heavy-ion collisions, and the BES-II program provides a unique opportunity to study their properties~\cite{Chen:2024aom}.
-With increased luminosity the HLT computer cluster did not have enough resources to process and analyze all the collected data online.
-Therefore, in order to fully process the data with the goal of searching for hypernuclei, a trigger was introduced, requiring the presence of a He nucleus in the event, for subsequent real-time analysis.
-A set of 437 M triggered Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 3.0~GeV in the fixed-target mode recorded in 2021 on HLT proved to be sufficient to measure the yield, lifetime, and spectra of the hypernuclei.
+Therefore, with a focus on hypernuclei, a helium trigger was introduced, requiring the presence of a He nucleus in the event, for subsequent real-time analysis.
+A set of 437 M triggered Au+Au collisions at $\sqrt{s_{\rm NN}}$~=~3.0~GeV in the fixed-target mode recorded in 2021 on HLT proved to be sufficient to measure the yield, lifetime, and spectra of the hypernuclei.
 In addition, strange particles and hyperons serve as optimal candidates for data quality monitoring through express stream analysis.